Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

 It looks like determining whether someone was on insulin within 6 months of diagnosis could be unreliable for those diagnosed <18 or >=18 years (more of those diagnosed <18 years end up scoring highly on the MODY calculator so this has a greater impact on the MODY results).
 Looking at a couple of people's records: some people don't have prescriptions going back to registration start (probably not surprising if this was a while ago), and some people have other prescriptions which indiciate Type 1 diabetes (e.g. test strips, glucagon), but not insulin (so perhaps are receiving this from primary care).
+We decided to set time to insulin as within 6 months for those diagnosed <18 (as this should be clinical practice; the number of people diagnosed with T2D <18 has historically been vanishingly small).

+For those diagnosed >=18

 We decided to use current insulin instead, but look at the time between diagnosis and earliest insulin script to see how long these delays are.

 &nbsp;